metacpan/metacpan-cpan-extracted/distros/A/App-BorgRestore/README.md

     Update the lookup database.
 You should run this after creating or removing a backup.

+- **--list** **\[pattern\]**

+    List paths contained in the backups, optionally matching an SQLite LIKE pattern.
+If no % occurs in the pattern, the patterns is automatically wrapped between two % so it may match anywhere in the path.

 - **--destination=**_path_, **-d **_path_

     Restore the backup to 'path' instead of its original location.
 The destination